 For More Tips On Making Quick Breads Like These Scones, Read This Ultimate Guide On Making Quick Breads.

 Yes, yes, and YES!
 If you don’t have a pastry cutter then cube the butter up as normal.
 Then toss it in the flour.
-Once the butter is coated in flour, go ahead and with your fingertips (ONLY – you don’t want your warm hands melting the butter) squish the butter into smaller and smaller pieces.
+Once the butter is coated in flour, go ahead and with your fingertips (ONLY – you don’t want your warm hands melting the butter) squish the butter into smaller and smaller pieces.ย Easy peasy.
+No special tools required.

-Store leftover scones in an airtight container at room temperature for up to 2 days.
+Store leftover scones in an airtight container at room temperature for up to 2 days or in the fridge for up to a week.

 Oh yes!
-That’s what I love about scones.
+Thatโs what I love about scones.
 Once you cut them into wedges, you can freeze them by placing them on a cookie sheet.
 Then once frozen, wrap in either plastic wrap or store in a plastic bag in your freezer for up to 3 months.
-I like to do both to ensure they don’t have freezer burn.
+I like to do both to ensure they donโt have freezer burn.
+Then when ready to bake, no need to thaw, just bake frozen.
+You will just need to tack on a few extra minutes of baking time.

-I do this by cutting the 8 wedges and then cutting those in half again.
+I do this by cutting the 8 wedges and then cutting those in half again.ย

 These half sized scones will take less baking time of course.
 After the first 10 minutes, rotate the pan in the oven and bake 5 minutes more.